randomMatrix77/a2a_development/README.md

 # a2a_development
-A repo to maintain practice code for google's adk kit
+This repo contains code implmémnting agents using google's adk kit.

+It uses Groq api for llm models

+This project is packeged using uv, so use `uv sync`